AustinN789/module-1-challenge/README.md

 Navigate to <your-github-username>.github.io/<your-repository-name> and you will find that your new webpage has gone live!
 For example, if your GitHub username is lernantino and the project is css-demo-site, then your URL would be lernantino.github.io/css-demo-site.

+## Note
+asking help from tutor. she explains me what is semantic element and guide me to complete header and nav element.

 ## Credits